-(Walk & Malikson, 2021-PRA Report, 2021)
+Source: Walk and Malikson (2021)

 It is important to mention that PRA also offers rehabilitation services in response to voluntary requests from prisoners who have served their full sentences.
 Data published by PRA attests to the fact that most of the individuals under their care are paroled prisoners and that only a small number receive voluntary treatment after completing their full term of imprisonment.